On this page

-PFAS move easily through the environment through surface water runoff and leaching to groundwater.
-Low concentrations of PFAS can be found in Australia in soil, sediment, surface water, groundwater, biota and waste.
-The movement of PFAS in the environment is shown in Figures 1 and 2.
+PFAS moves easily through the environment through surface water runoff and leaching to groundwater.
+Low concentrations of PFAS can be found in Australia.
+In soil, sediment, surface water, groundwater, biota and waste.

-Environmental contamination is of growing concern as PFAS have been shown to have adverse impacts on fish and some animals.
-PFAS accumulate in the bodies of animals, with laboratory studies indicating potential for negative effects on their reproductive, developmental and other systems.
-In studies where large doses of PFAS were given to laboratory animals, possible links with effects on the immune system, liver, reproduction, development and benign (non-cancerous) tumours have been reported.
-Concentrations increase significantly in the tissues of animals higher up in food chains.
+Environmental contamination is a concern, as PFAS has been shown to have harmful impacts on fish and some animals.
+PFAS accumulates in the bodies of animals.
+Laboratory studies are showing potential for negative effects on their reproductive, developmental and other systems.
+In studies where large doses of PFAS were given to laboratory animals, possible links with effects on the immune system, liver, reproduction, development and benign (non-cancerous) tumours are being reported.
+Concentrations increase a lot in the tissues of animals higher up in food chains.

-PFAS have been found in water, sediment, soil, biota and waste in Victoria.
-EPA continues to assess ambient environmental (soil, water and sediment) and biota (fish, waterfowl and livestock) PFAS levels across the state to better understand the distribution and concentration of PFAS in the environment.
-EPA is also working with industry to better understand PFAS in leachate from landfills.
+PFAS has been found in water, sediment, soil, biota and waste in Victoria.
+We continue to assess ambient environmental (soil, water and sediment) and biota (fish, waterfowl and livestock) PFAS levels across the state.
+This will help us understand the distribution and concentration of PFAS in the environment.
+We are also working with industry to better understand PFAS in leachate from landfills.

 Information about storage, transport and disposal of PFAS-impacted materials and wastes is on the PFAS and waste page.